Install additional applications

 You may also wish to install software that does not have a GUI.
 To install such software, you can use Synaptic does not list snaps..
 Note that

 Click the Ubuntu Software icon in the Dock, or search for Software in the Activities search bar.

 When Ubuntu Software launches, search for an application, or select a category and find an application from the list.

 Select the application that you want to install and click Install.

-You will be asked to authenticate by entering your password (that is, your user password, not your Snap Store/Ubuntu One password).
+You will be asked to authenticate by entering your password.
 Once you have done that the installation will begin.
 The installation usually finishes quickly, but could take a while if you have a slow Internet connection.